 7-6.3 Permitted Accessory Uses and Structures

-Single-family dwelling units, excluding mobile homes, in connection with permitted principal uses or structures, located on the same premises therewith, provided that such dwelling units shall be occupied only by the owners or employees of such use
+1. Single-family dwelling units, excluding mobile homes, in connection with permitted principal uses or structures, located on the same premises therewith, provided that such dwelling units shall be occupied only by the owners or employees of such use.

-Structures and uses which are (a) customarily accessory and clearly incidental and subordinate to permitted principal uses and structures, and (b) located wholly on the same lot as the permitted principal use or structure, or on a contiguous lot in the same ownership.
+2. Structures and uses which are (a) customarily accessory and clearly incidental and subordinate to permitted principal uses and structures, and (b) located wholly on the same lot as the permitted principal use or structure, or on a contiguous lot in the same ownership.